cyberguru02/AZURE-SENTINEL-HONEYPOT-MONITORING-GLOBAL-CYBER-ATTACKS/README.md

 ​

-Step 10B: Turn off firewall to make vm more susceptible to attack
+**Step 4B: Turn off firewall to make vm more susceptible to attack**